 The regions north of the Appennines, starting with Emilia Romagna, are fresh pasta territory.
 Because of the damp climate soft wheat is grown.
 So homemade pasta made from flour is popular.
 It has fewer proteins, but when mixed with eggs becomes nourishing... and more expensive.
 Homemade fresh pasta cannot be kept too long.
 So it's generally made and cooked the same day.

 You can find egg pasta from industrial manufactures like Barilla and De Cecco made from durum wheat semolina or a mix with flour.
-They have a longer shelf life, only don’t expect the same quality of homemade.
+They have a longer shelf life, only don’t expect the same quality as homemade.

 Fresh Homemade pasta is especially popular in ribbons shapes.
 Most used pasta shapes are fettuccine.
 "Fettuccia", singular, means ribbon in Italian, "fettuccine", plural, is diminutive, in English "little ribbons".
 These pasta shapes are generally associated with a rich thick sauce like in fettuccine alla papalina, fettuccine alla panna and fettuccine alla ciociara.